Calculating the population using command control in cycles

 Conclusion

-According to the results of the model, we see that the ideal population size is 1 million people, and with the coefficient 1.5e-6.
-In other cases, we observe population growth followed by population decline.
-In the case of scarcity of resources and the larger the coefficient r, the greater the diversity in population growth.
+According to the results of the model, we see that the ideal population is 1 million people, and with a coefficient of 1.5e-6.
+In other cases, we observe a numerical increase in the population, which is naturally followed by its decline.
+In the case of a shortage of resources, and the higher the r coefficient, the greater the diversity in population growth rates.